 Most PCB CAD systems have the ability to generate Gerber files from their design data.
 The round pads of a thru-hole pin will be represented in a Gerber file by a flash command along with some location coordinates.
 A clock line trace will be represented by a draw command code along with a series of coordinate locations for each vertex of the trace.

-The reason for these command codes is that Gerber files were originally designed to drive a plotter that would create the layers of a PCB on film.
+The reason for these command codes is that Gerber files were originally designed to drive a plotter that would create the layers of a Printed Circuit Board on film.
 This photoplotter would use light from a lamp or laser to expose film that would then be used to create the tooling needed by the PCB fabricator.
 The different codes would either flash the light, draw with the light, or move without the light.
 There were also codes to determine the size and shape of the light known as apertures.
 Although still widely used today, traditional photoplotters are beginning to be replaced by laser direct imaging (LDI) techniques where the Gerber information is imaged directly onto the circuit board materials.

 Gerber files get the data out of your CAD system and into the hands of the manufacturer